-vlan vlan-id (Optional) VLAN range associated with a spanning-tree instance.
+Syntax Description vlan vlan-id (Optional) VLAN range associated with a spanning-tree instance.
 You can specify a single VLAN identified by VLAN ID number, a range of VLANs separated by a hyphen, or a series of VLANs separated by a comma.
 The range is 1 to 4094. cost Path cost.
-The range is 1 to 200000000, with higher values meaning higher costs.

-The default path cost is computed from the interface bandwidth setting.
-These are the IEEE default path cost values:

-- 1000 Mb/s-4

-- 100 Mb/s-19

-- 10 Mb/s-100

-When you configure the cost, higher values represent higher costs.

-If you configure an interface with both the spanning-tree vlan vlan-id cost cost command and the spanning-tree cost cost command, the spanning-tree vlan vlan-id cost cost command takes effect.

-This example shows how to set the path cost to 250 on a port:

-Switch(config)# interface gigabitethernet0/1 Switch(config-if)# spanning-tree cost 250

-This example shows how to set a path cost to 300 for VLANs 10, 12 to 15, and 20:

-Switch(config-if) # spanning-tree vlan 10,12-15,20 cost 300

-You can verify your settings by entering the show spanning-tree interface interface-id privileged EXEC command.
+The range is 1 to 20000000, with higher values meaning higher costs.
+Defaults The default path cost values: n cost is computed from the interface bandwidth setting.
+These are the IEEE default path • 1000 Mb/s- -4 • 100 Mb/s- -19 • 10 Mb/s-1 100 Command Modes Interface config uration Command History Release Modification 12.2(25)SEE This command was introduced.
+Usage Guidelines When you confi igure the cost, higher values represent higher costs. e an interface with both the spanning-tree vlan vlan-id cost cost command and the cost cost command, the spanning-tree vlan vlan-id cost cost command takes effect.
+Examples This example shows how to set the path cost to 250 on a port: · Switch(config)# interface gigabitethernet0/1 Switch(config-if)# spanning-tree cost 250 This example sl nows how to set a path cost to 300 for VLANs 10, 12 to 15, and 20: Switch(config- if)# spanning-tree vlan 10,12-15,20 cost 300 You can verify EXEC comman your settings by entering the show spanning-tree interface interface-id privileged d.

-Command Description show spanning-tree interface interface-id Displays spanning-tree information for the specified interface. spanning-tree port-priority Configures an interface priority. spanning-tree vlan priority Sets the switch priority for the specified spanning-tree instance.
+Related Commands Command Description show spanning-tree interface interface-id Displays spanning-tree information for the specified interface. spanning-tree port-priority Configures an interface priority. spanning-tree vlan priority Sets the switch priority for the specified spanning-tree instance.